sarah1893/notes/docs/appendix/python-concurrent.rst

 challenging due to callback problems (e.g., callback hell).
 Fortunately, programming languages like Python introduced a concept, ``async/await``, to help developers write readable code with high performance.
-The following figure shows the main goal to use ``async/await`` to handle socket connections like utilizing threads.
+The following figure shows the main goal by using ``async/await`` to handle socket connections like utilizing threads.

 .. image:: ../_static/appendix/event-loop-vs-thread.png